Robert Wald: Career and contributions

 He organized The Symposium on Black Holes and Relativistic Stars in 1996, in honor of the late Nobel Prize-winning theoretical astrophysicist Subrahmanyan Chandrasekhar.
 Distinguished speakers of this event included Stephen Hawking, Roger Penrose and Martin Rees.
 Although the event charged an entrance fee of $100, Wald made sure all University of Chicago students were admitted free of charge.
 Chandrasekhar founded a research group on general relativity at the University of Chicago, which includes Wald, James Hartle and Robert Geroch.
 Although Wald and Chandrasekhar never collaborated on any particular research projects, the two developed warm relations.

 He became a fellow of the American Physical Society (APS) in 1996 and a member of the National Academy of Sciences in 2001.
 He received the Einstein Prize from the APS Division of Gravitational Physics in 2017 for "the discovery of the general formula for black hole entropy, and for developing a rigorous formulation of quantum field theory in curved spacetime."

-Wald delivered a public lecture at the University of Alabama in October 27, 2015, titled "The Formulation of General Relativity," celebrating the centennial of Einstein's theory.
+Wald delivered a public lecture at the University of Alabama on October 27, 2015, titled "The Formulation of General Relativity," celebrating the centennial of Einstein's theory.
 Wald is a member of the LIGO group at the University of Chicago, headed by astrophysicist Daniel Holz.
 The Laser Interferometry Gravitational-wave Observatory detected gravitational waves for the first time in 2015, one century after Einstein predicted their existence.

-In 2025 he was awarded the Dirac Medal (ICTP).
+In 2025 he received the Albert Einstein Medal from the Albert Einstein Society in Switzerland for his studies of classical and semi-classical gravity.
+In the same year, Wald, Gary Gibbons, Gary Horowitz, and Roy Kerr were awarded the Dirac Medal from the International Center for Theoretical Physics in Italy for their landmark contributions to the study of gravity, in both the classical and quantum regimes.